 Facilities Management (FM) provides maintenance, grounds, and custodial services to the entire campus.
-The Grounds Department is looking for dedicated temporary grounds workers with 3 months of full time availability beginning immediately.
+The Grounds Department is looking for dedicated temporary grounds workers with 6 months of full time availability beginning in April or May.

 Performs manual labor and independently operates light equipment for general landscape maintenance and/or landscape construction tasks, including turf maintenance, plant maintenance, litter control, snow removal, and other duties.
 Promptly reports unsafe conditions or damage to campus landscape, equipment, or facilities.
 Safely operates hand and self-propelled equipment and tools including string trimmers, walk behind mowers, blowers, snow blowers, rakes, and shovels to achieve required landscape standards.

 Subject to call-in twenty-four hours a day, seven days a week to handle emergencies, especially snow emergencies.
 Subject to shift changes and extended working hours (including nights, early mornings, evenings, weekends and holidays) to meet seasonal work demand.
 Subject to working in weather related extremes of high and low temperatures, snow and rain for extended periods.
 May come into contact with sewage and dead animals.
 May be exposed to bees/stings and other environmental allergens.

 Position is full time (39 hours per week), temporary, non benefits eligible.
 Rate of pay is $12.00/hour with potential overtime opportunities.

 All employees are accountable for supporting the IPP organization's values of truth, respect, excellence, teamwork, and integrity; and supporting inclusive and sustainable practices in carrying out everyday responsibilities.